Getting started with Digital Signal Processing (DSP) in Engee

 Signal oversampling

-Let’s find the interpolation and decimation coefficients.
+Let’s find the coefficients of interpolation and decimation.

 using Plots